qwaneu/qwaneu.github.io/_drafts/what-to-put-where.md

 ---
 layout: post
-title: What To Put Where? - the million dollar question in software development
+title: What To Put Where?
 tags:
   - architecture
   - design